 Affordable housing: selling

 If you decide that you want to sell your affordable home there is a simple procedure to follow.

 Check the Section 106 Agreement

-If you need help to understand the terms of your Section 106, you can contact our Affordable Housing Officers by calling 01539 733 333 or consult your solicitor for advice.
+If you need help to understand the terms of your Section 106, you can contact our Affordable Housing Officers for general information by calling 01539 733 333 or consult your solicitor for advice.

 Find a RICS chartered surveyor

 You must use someone local because they will know the local housing market and have experience of valuing properties in the area.

 They will visit your property and complete a valuation.
 This must:

 - state that the value is to the RICS definition of open market value ignoring all Section 106 restrictions

 - state that we can rely upon the valuation